 The University encourages you to protect yourself by having the appropriate vaccinations.

-It is likely that you have received some vaccinations in your youth or before traveling to Edinburgh, but if you are not sure, speak to your home doctor and arrange to take the following vaccinations in advance of arriving in Edinburgh.
+It is likely that you have received some vaccinations in your youth or before traveling to Edinburgh, but if you are not sure, speak to your home doctor.

-There are two highly recommended vaccinations that new students should get before arriving at University to ensure you are up to date with your immunisations;
+Below are highly recommended vaccinations that we encourage new students to get before arriving at University:

 1. Meningococcal ACWY immunisation

 1. Meningococcal ACWY immunisation (for first-time university entrants)